derekrodgers/derekrodgers/README.md

 I’m a data scientist with more than six years of analytics experience across multiple domains.

 Most recently, I was creating [interactive dashboards](https://www.salussafety.io/reporting) for the construction industry.
-In 2025, I graduated from [UBC](https://www.ubc.ca/) with a [Master of Data Science](https://masterdatascience.ubc.ca/).
+In 2025, I graduated from the [Master of Data Science](https://masterdatascience.ubc.ca/) program at the University of British Columbia.

 I love solving complex technical problems, especially wrangling, analyzing, interactively exploring, and interpreting data.